Quantum ergodicity for contact metric structures: Introduction

 In particular, we have

 and we denote by $H\in S^2(\Ghat M)$ its principal symbol.
-Using local trivializations of $\Ghat M$ given by $\phi$-frames, the symbol $H$ can be shown to be described by a field of harmonic oscillators, more precisely by a sum of $d$ one-dimensional harmonic oscillators without resonances.
-The absence of resonances allows us to distinguish the different Landau level of the symbol $H$ and to define the associated projector $\Pi_n$, $n\in\N$, as homogeneous symbols in $\dot{S}^0(\Ghat M)$, see Section~\ref{subsect:Landauproj}.
+Using local trivializations of $\Ghat M$ given by $\phi$-frames, the symbol $H$ can be shown to be described by a field of harmonic oscillators, more precisely by a sum of $d$ one-dimensional harmonic oscillators with pondering coefficients set to 1, i.e., in a completely resonant state.
+This fact allows us to distinguish the different Landau levels of the symbol $H$ and to define the associated projector $\Pi_n$, $n\in\N$, as homogeneous symbols in $\dot{S}^0(\Ghat M)$, see Section~\ref{subsect:Landauproj}.

 Fixing a global quantization procedure $\Op_\hbar$, we observe that the symbolic calculus gives us for every $n\in\N$,